octoblu/meshblu-koans/README.md

 ## Meshblu Functions
 All of the lessons use [meshblu-http](https://www.npmjs.com/package/meshblu-http)

-The final lesson also uses [meshblu-firehose-socket.io](https://www.npmjs.com/package/meshblu-firehose-socket.io) to send messages
+The final lesson also uses [meshblu-firehose-socket.io](https://www.npmjs.com/package/meshblu-firehose-socket.io) to send/receive messages